 Yes.
 The Treatment Abroad Scheme does not cover the cost of accommodation.
-However, there is a Ronald Mc Donald house in Essen.
-Accommodation for the initial two-day assessment visit is usually arranged by the Proton Centre.
+However, there is accommodation available near to the proton centres.
+The treatment centre can tell you about accommodation options.

 Is there any financial support provided for meals?

 No. The HSE will not fund the cost of meals or refreshments.